fprisse/Digital_for_Industry/_posts/2018-07-10-asset-performance-management-introduction.markdown

 - Performance mgt Systems (OEE, Product data & Quality)
 - Environmental data (API)

+Example of sensoring and connectivity solution - Sogeti High Tech
 ![Sogeti Smart Knob](https://fprisse.github.io/Digital_for_Industry/images/Smart_Knob.PNG)

-Two phased approach:
-1st: functional improvement making use of broader data set (improve maintenance taking operating paramaters into account) and vice versa: (improving the operating window by making use of asset health information)

-2nd: Intrated view and intergtaion of opartional and maintenance crew

 ## Extra: IOT Agenda:
-As the APM dashboard provides such a broad view it is the most appropraite starting poin for pinpointing where adding datasources have the most value.
-Thereby setting the priorities fot an IOT agenda based on a balanced view upon opeartional and asset management priorities
+As the APM dashboard provides such a broad view it is a very appropriate starting point for pinpointing for determining where adding datasources will have the most value.
+Thereby setting the priorities for an IOT agenda based on a balanced view upon opeartional and asset management priorities

 IoT is a gamechanger especially for older assets: whereas intergrating and acting such a wide breadth of data and cross-discipline was deemed to be only for copmpanies with newer facilities now teh upgrading of sensors and such has become a relatively small investmetn